Patient-specific solution of the electrocorticography forward problem in deforming brain: Methods

 More sophisticated methods, some also based on fuzzy C-means clustering \citep{wen_etal_2013_brain}, may be used to improve the labeling accuracy.
 Segmentation using automated methods that use atlas-based approaches, however, may be difficult to apply because the postoperative configuration of the brain is often very different to a typical healthy brain.
 The relatively simple automated approach used here demonstrates that the method may be potentially applied in the clinic with minimal manual intervention.

 \paragraph{Fusion of preoperative MRI and DTI, postoperative CT, and deformed MRI and DTI data}

 Two label maps, one based on the original preoperative MRI and the other based on the warped MRI corresponding to the postoperative configuration of the brain were created by combining the original preoperative data (skull and scalp) with the original preoperative or predicted postoperative data (original or deformed brain classified as WM, GM or CSF) and actual postoperative CT (electrode grid array).
 The cavity between the brain and the skull was filled with CSF.
 Fig~\ref{fig:brain-labelmaps} shows the label maps for the EEG forward models constructed using the original preoperative and deformed by electrode insertion postoperative MR images.
-In the preoperative image, the CSF between the actual location of the electrode grid array and the skull is clearly mislabeled as brain tissue.
+In the preoperative image, the region between the skull and the ECoG electrodes that were placed on the brain surface is labelled as brain tissue but this clearly does not match the post-implantation situation.
 This indicates that using preoperative, undeformed images for patient-specific geometry generation may yield very inaccurate models.

 The skull is difficult to segment from the CT image because electrodes and beam hardening artifacts pollute the image with regions of similar intensity as the skull.
 Many of these regions overlap with bone tissue of the skull which makes it impossible to apply simple thresholding methods to extract the bone tissue.
 Furthermore, fusion of the deformable soft tissue segments and the rigid but resected and non-conforming skull segment would add significant complications to the imaging pipeline.
 Therefore, for simplicity, we included the skull and scalp regions in the model by offsetting the brain surface by 4.4~mm (4 voxels).
 The effect of this simplified skull and scalp geometry on the model results should be negligible.
-For invasive iEEG or ECoG, as compared to non-invasive scalp EEG, the measurements are taken directly from the brain surface and attenuation by the skull is minimal which suggests that the electrical properties of the skull has little effect on the electrical field within the brain \citep{hallez_etal_2007_review}.
+For invasive iEEG or ECoG, as compared to non-invasive scalp EEG, the measurements are taken directly from the brain surface and attenuation by the skull is minimal which suggests that the electrical properties of the skull have little effect on the electric field within the brain \citep{hallez_etal_2007_review}.
 Alternatively, the skull may be segmented from the CT image to provide a more realistic representation of the geometry, but this requires time consuming manual segmentation which is incompatible with a clinical workflow.